-The instruction manual will be displayed.
+▶ The instruction manual will be displayed.

-- You can save the PDF file to your computer. - The Camera instruction manuals (PDF files) have page links to make it quick to open the page referred to.
-Click on a page number in the Contents or Index to jump to that page. - To learn how to use Adobe Reader, refer to Adobe Reader's Help section.
+- You can save the PDF file to your computer. - To learn how to use Adobe Reader, refer to Adobe Reader's Help section.

 Downloading Images to a Computer

 You can use EOS software to download the images in the camera to your computer.
 There are two ways to do this.